pablobz/pablobz/README.md

-# Pablo Bermúdez Portfolio
+# Personal Portfolio

-This is a website made with [Jeykyll][http://jekyllrb.com/] to display my Web Design and Branding works.
+This is a website made with Jekyll to display my Web Design and Branding works.